jayoung/Rtest_and_Rnotes/notes/renv_notes.md

 ## Specific notes on use

+### Some random notes

+`renv` tracks what version of R you're using but it does NOT manage it (because it runs inside R).
+Likewise, it doesn't track pandoc versions, which can affect how Rmd docs are rendered.
+Same for which computer OS etc. Docker (or similar) would be the way to manage any of those things.

+After switching to a different version of R, we usually need to restore the project, because it keeps different copies of the packages for each version of R.

+If we want to use a different version of R for different projects, we could use `rswitch` or `rig` tools.

+For very large projects, `renv` can get slow, because it periodically scans the entire folder structure for package dependencies.
+If that happens, you can [add a `.renvignore` file](https://carlosivanrodriguez.com/how-to/setup_renv.html#configure-.renvignore) to help it avoid looking in irrelevant places (e.g. in large pdfs, Word docs)

+`renv::upgrade` and `renv::update` are different. `upgrade` upgrades the `renv` package to the newest version. `update` updates all the packages in the project to their newest versions.

 ### Bioconductor

 Bioconductor advice [here](https://rstudio.github.io/renv/articles/bioconductor.html).

-We initialize `renv` in a different way.
+We initialize `renv` in a different way if we think we'll want to use Bioconductor, and it adds the Bioc repositories to places to look for packages.

 ### Recommended habits

-When I start a new project, I'll use renv, although I'll initialize from command-line NOT from Rstudio (so I can specify NBioconductor use).
+When I start a new project, I'll use renv, although I'll initialize from command-line NOT from Rstudio (so I can specify Bioconductor use).

 I'll start with the most recent version of R and packages that I can.
 Perhaps I also run `update.packages()` ASAP.